wptrainingteam/learn-wp-content/developer-learning-pathway/06-introduction-to-wordpress-plugins/06-enqueing-css-or-javascript.md

 ## Enqueuing on the admin dashboard

-You can also enqueue styles and scripts on the admin dashboard, using the admin_enqueue_scripts action hook instead of the wp_enqueue_scripts action hook.
+You can also enqueue styles and scripts on the admin dashboard, using the admin_enqueue_scripts [action](https://developer.wordpress.org/reference/hooks/admin_enqueue_scripts/) instead of the wp_enqueue_scripts action.

 ```php
 add_action( 'admin_enqueue_scripts', 'bookstore_admin_enqueue_scripts' );